imperva/dsfkit/README.md

 **The Installer Machine Deployment is now completed and a functioning upgraded version of DSF is now available.**

+## Running the Python Upgrade Directly

+If you do not wish to use Terraform to run the upgrade, it is possible to bypass it and run the Python utility directly.

+Use the <a href="https://github.com/imperva/dsfkit/tree/1.5.7/modules/aws/sonar-upgrader/python_upgrader/README.md">Python Upgrader</a> utility.

 # More Information

 Information about additional topics can be found in specific examples' READMEs, when relevant.